ConYel/my_site_two/README.md

 The more powerful and original a mind, the more it will incline towards the religion of solitude.
 ― Aldous Huxley

+Folks are usually about as happy as they make their minds up to be.
+― Abraham Lincoln